O-Hahn/node-red-contrib-grovepi/README.md

 	npm install node-red-contrib-grovepi

-If you install it on Raspberry Pi run nom update before:
+If you install it on Raspberry Pi run npm update before:

 	npm -g install npm